sassoftware/devsascom-rest-api-samples/VisualInvestigator/viSearchAndDiscovery.md

   },
   // The optional types parameter specifies which object types to include in the search.
   "types": ["person"],
-  // The optional filter parameter allows a filter to be applied in order to be limit which objects are included in the results.
+  // The optional filter parameter allows a filter to be applied in order to limit which objects are included in the results.
-  // (This is separate from the query so that aggregations may be applied to the query results prior to filtering.)
+  // (This is separate from the query so that aggregations can be applied to the query results prior to filtering.)
   "filter":
   {
     // This range filter includes objects only if their age field contains a value between 20 and 30 (inclusive of 20 and 30).